ROTEMPCO

 It would take some time, a lot of writing, a lot of macro work.

-After a few days, I made the status.
+After a few days I took stock.

-Luckily I knew Henrik, a great developer I had worked with at Midtvest Bredbånd.
+Fortunately, I knew Henrik, a great developer I had worked with at Midtvest Bredbånd.

-After 3 months of hard work and long evenings, we were ready.
+After 3 months of hard work and long evenings we were ready.

 A wild journey that would never have succeeded without Henrik.